This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Monthly inactivity fee of $20 for accounts under $100,000 with less than $10 in commissions

-The cost structure reveals important distinctions.
-While both brokers advertise $0 commissions, Interactive Brokers charges a $20 monthly inactivity fee for accounts under $100,000 that generate less than $10 in commissions.
-This effectively makes IBKR unsuitable for passive investors with smaller portfolios.
-Fidelity imposes no such fees, welcoming investors at any activity level.
+The fee structures reveal who each broker wants as customers.
+Both advertise $0 commissions, but Interactive Brokers charges a $20 monthly inactivity fee for accounts under $100,000 that generate less than $10 in commissions.
+This basically disqualifies IBKR for passive investors with smaller portfolios.
+Fidelity doesn't care how often you trade or how much you have—no inactivity fees, no minimum balance requirements.

-For options trading, both platforms charge $0.65 per contract, though Interactive Brokers' IBKR Pro tier offers volume discounts that serious options traders will appreciate.
-Futures traders will find Interactive Brokers far superior, with access to global futures markets and competitive per-contract pricing that Fidelity simply cannot match.
+Options trading costs $0.65 per contract at both brokers.
+But Interactive Brokers' IBKR Pro tier provides volume discounts that active options traders will definitely notice.
+For futures trading, there's no real competition—Interactive Brokers gives you access to global futures markets with competitive per-contract pricing that Fidelity can't approach.

 Frequently Asked Questions

-Fidelity offers limited international trading access, primarily Canadian stocks and some ADRs (American Depositary Receipts).
-Interactive Brokers provides direct access to 150+ markets in 33 countries, making it the clear choice for investors wanting genuine global diversification.
+Barely.
+Fidelity gives you limited access—mainly Canadian stocks and some ADRs (American Depositary Receipts).
+Interactive Brokers provides direct access to 150+ markets in 33 countries.
+If you want real global diversification, IBKR is your only practical choice between these two.

-Fidelity excels in retirement accounts with a wider selection of IRA types, seamless 401(k) rollover services, proprietary target-date funds, and dedicated retirement planning tools.
-While Interactive Brokers offers IRAs, its platform is optimized for active trading rather than long-term retirement planning.
+Fidelity built its entire reputation on retirement accounts.
+They offer more IRA types, make 401(k) rollovers easy, provide excellent target-date funds, and give you dedicated retirement planning tools.
+Interactive Brokers offers IRAs, sure, but the platform is clearly optimized for active trading rather than long-term retirement planning.

-Fidelity charges no account maintenance, inactivity, or transfer fees.
-Interactive Brokers charges a $20 monthly inactivity fee for accounts under $100,000 that generate less than $10 in commissions, though this fee is waived for accounts over $100,000 and investors under 25.
+Fidelity charges nothing—no account maintenance fees, no inactivity fees, no transfer fees.
+Interactive Brokers charges a $20 monthly inactivity fee if your account is under $100,000 and generates less than $10 in commissions.
+They do waive this fee for accounts over $100,000 and for investors under 25.